Wasserstein Stability for Persistence Diagrams: Applications

-The goal of this section is to bound the change in $\Dgm(\VR(\Xp))$ as the underlying point set $\Xp$ changes, so we first find the appropriate distance between point sets.
-We will first state the distance closest to the traditional definition of the Wasserstein distances between measures.
+One of the most common uses of persistent homology is that of filtrations of Rips complexes over point clouds (where a \emph{point cloud} is just a finite set of points in Euclidean space).
+The goal of this section is to bound the change in $\Dgm(\VR(\Xp))$ as the underlying point cloud $\Xp$ changes, so we first find the appropriate distance between point clouds.
+We will first state the definition of the Wasserstein distances between measures.
 This views each point cloud as a sum of point masses.
-In order for this distance to be defined we require that the point sets have same cardinality.
+In order for this distance to be defined we require that the point clouds have same cardinality.
+If there were different numbers of points then the total masses of the measures are different and no transport plan can be formed between the two measures. \prs{While one could normalize the measure to avoid this issue, the resulting problem would involve comparing the limits of persistence diagrams, which is a largely open problem and beyond the scope of this paper.}

-\begin{definition} Let $\Xpi$ and $\Ypi$ be two finite point sets in $\R^d$ and assume $|\Xpi| =|\Ypi|$.
-Define the Wasserstein distance between them as
+\begin{definition} Let $\Xpi$ and $\Ypi$ be two finite point clouds in $\R^d$ and assume $|\Xpi| =|\Ypi|$.
+Define the \emph{point cloud Wasserstein distance} between them as

-where $\Mch$ is a bijection. \end{definition}
+where $\phi$ is a bijection. \end{definition}

-Since we are dealing with finite sets this definition is equivalent to the classical Wasserstein distance between the measures $\mu_0$ and $\mu_1$ where $\mu_i=\sum_{x\in \Xp_i}\delta_x$.
-From the perspective of topological data analysis, an attractive alternative distance would allow repetitions of the points in the point clouds.
-Suppose we have two multisets $\Xpi$ and $\Ypi$ such that the $\Ypi$ only differs by adding repeats of points already in $\Xpi$.
-Then the Rips complexes of $\Ypi$ actually deformation retract onto those of $\Xpi$ and they have the same persistent homology.
-In order to define the distances between point clouds which do not penalize repeats, we use correspondences instead of bijections.